Mikejo5000/vsts-docs-pr/docs/boards/boards/kanban-quickstart.md

 ---
 title: Kanban quickstart
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Use the Kanban board to plan and track work in Visual Studio Team Services and Team Foundation Server ms.global_help.title: View or add a Kanban board ms.global_help.keywords: ms.vss-work-web.boards-hub, 1
+description: Use the Kanban board to plan and track work in Azure Boards and Team Foundation Server ms.global_help.title: View or add a Kanban board ms.global_help.keywords: ms.vss-work-web.boards-hub, 1
 ms.topic: get-started-article